zotoio/generator-mono-serverless/README.md

 ## Installation

-Make sure you have Nodejs 8.10 LTS or above.
+Make sure you have Nodejs 8.10 LTS or above, along with Yarn.

 First, install [Yeoman](http://yeoman.io) and generator-mono-serverless using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).